Toward cohomology rings of intersections of Peterson varieties and Richardson varieties: Introduction

+Note that $X_I=\Pet_\Phi$ whenever $I=\Delta$ and $\Omega_J=\Pet_\Phi$ whenever $J=\emptyset$ by the definition.
+The homology classes of $\{X_I \}_{I \subset \Delta}$ forms a basis of the integral homology of $\Pet_\Phi$ (\cite{GMS, Pre13}).
+On the other hand, \cite{AHKZ} constructs an additive basis for the integral cohomology of $\Pet_\Phi$ which reflects $\{\Omega_J \}_{J \subset \Delta}$ in type $A$.
+Note that the cohomology basis coincides with a basis in \cite{HaTy11} which is the image of certain Schubert classes under the restriction map $H^*(G/B) \to H^*(\Pet_\Phi)$.
+To study the structure constants for this basis is called Peterson Schubert calculus (\cite{AHKZ, BaHa, Dre15, GoGo, GMS, HaTy11}).
+In this paper, we study the cohomology rings for $X_I$ and $\Omega_J$, and more generally

+which is the intersection between the Peterson variety $\Pet_\Phi$ and the Richardson variety $X_{w_I} \cap \Omega_{w_J}$.
+By \cite{GMS} Schubert intersections are identified with smaller Peterson varieties.
+This fact with \eqref{eq:cohomologyPetIntro} yields that one can calculate the cohomology ring for $X_I$.
+More concretely, it is described as

+Hence, the problem of Richardson intersections in our setting reduces to the problem for opposite Schubert intersections.

-where $\Sym \t^*_\Q$ denotes the symmetric algebra of $\t^*_{\Q}$.
-Note that \cite{HHM} gave an explicit presentation of the $S$-equivariant cohomology ring $H_S^*(\Pet_\Phi)$ by the localization technique, which yields the isomorphism \eqref{eq:cohomologyPetIntro} of graded $\Q$-algebras.
-Here, $S$ is a one-dimensional torus in the maximal torus $T$ which preserves $\Pet_\Phi$ introduced by Harada and Tymoczko (\cite{HaTy11, HaTy17}).
-One of the key points in the proof of \eqref{eq:cohomologyPetIntro} is that we need the following two formulae of the $S$-fixed point set $(\Pet_\Phi)^S$ and the Poincar\'e polynomial $\Poin(\Pet_\Phi,\q)$ given by \cite{HaTy17, Pre13}. \begin{enumerate} \item Let $\Delta$ be the set of the simple roots $\{\alpha_1,\ldots,\alpha_\rank\}$.
-The set of $S$-fixed points $(\Pet_\Phi)^S$ is given by
+The approach in \cite{HHM} to obtain \eqref{eq:cohomologyPetIntro} is localization technique.
+In fact, \cite{HHM} gives an explicit presentation of the $S$-equivariant cohomology ring $H_S^*(\Pet_\Phi)$ where $S$ is a one-dimensional subtorus of the maximal torus $T$ which preserves $\Pet_\Phi$ introduced by Harada and Tymoczko (\cite{HaTy11, HaTy17}).
+One of the key points in the proof of \eqref{eq:cohomologyPetIntro} is that we need the following two formulae of the $S$-fixed point set $(\Pet_\Phi)^S$ and the Poincar\'e polynomial $\Poin(\Pet_\Phi,\q)$ given by \cite{HaTy17, Pre13}. \begin{enumerate} \item The set of $S$-fixed points $(\Pet_\Phi)^S$ is given by